-tyrant of the heavenly King, of charity the reading of the Holy Gospel now having been read through and your hearing having borne witness: the triumphal mystery of the Lord's incarnation resoundeth unto us.
-For the almighty Lord with ineffable affection of pity, having felt compassion for human bondage, and also now wishing his diabolic power to be removed from the world: sent his only begotten Son, not that divinity be lessened, nor that virtue be different, nor that will be discordant, who receiving our flesh, having spurned the ancient condition of begetting, by a new law a new Son was born from a woman of uncorrupted body, and insofar as the Devil presumed to tempt this saving man after having been adopted into the fellowship of deity, he was not able to overcome him.
-And so when that deadly lion saw the Lamb of God after a most lengthy and continuous fast of forty days and nights an hungred, and he could not believe God an hungred: that most expert in the art of temptation approached saying, If thou be the Son of God: command that these stones be made bread.
+Hat astonishing conflict, which had been between the King of heaven and the tyrant of the heavenly King, the reading of the Holy Gospel now having been read through and your ears of charity having borne witness: the triumphal mystery of the Lord's incarnation, resoundeth unto us.
+For the almighty Lord, with ineffable affection of pity, having felt compassion for human bondage, and also now wishing his diabolic power to be removed from the world : sent his only begotten Son, not that divinity be lessened, nor that virtue be different, nor that will be discordant, who receiving our flesh, having spurned the ancient condition of begetting, by a new law a new Son was born from a woman of uncorrupted body: and insofar as the devil presumed to tempt this saving man after having been adopted into the fellowship of deity, he was not able to overcome Him.
+And so, when that deadly lion saw the Lamb of God after a most lengthy and continuous fast of forty days and nights an hungred, and he could not believe God an hungred: that most expert in the art of temptation approached saying, If thou be the Son of God: command that these stones be made bread.
 He thought to himself, as I suppose, of such a cunning trick: and said, If this is he at whose command manna flowed from heaven to the hungry people in the wilderness, if this is he whom I recall had brought out streams from the rock : he shall now be able to transform stones into bread.
-And if not at my petition: then by his necessity who is an hungred.
+And if not at my petition: then by his necessity, who is an hungred.

 Insofar as if he shall do so: I shall prove him to be God.
 If he shall be unable: I shall discern a man.
-The Devil therefore awaited the bread not so much that he should acquire it for himself: as that he was endeavouring to seize the world.
-But the Lord of the world, who was able both to produce bread from a stone, and was unwilling that the sacrament of salvation should be manifested human testing: thus tempered his answer in his holy mouth, that neither should Him who was truth speak falsehood, nor that he which from the beginning is false, who would not believe, would be able to recognize the truth.
+The devil therefore awaited the bread not so much that he should acquire it for himself: as that he was endeavouring to seize the world.
+But the Lord of the world, who was able both to produce bread from a stone, and was unwilling that the sacrament of salvation should be manifested by human testing: thus tempered his answer in his holy mouth, that neither should He who was truth speak falsehood, nor that he which from the beginning is false, who would not believe, be able to recognize the truth.
 Saith therefore the Lord unto him, It is written, Man shall not live by bread alone: but by every word that proceedeth out of the mouth of God.
 But thou, O Lord, have mercy upon us.